 Report on any employee hirings, terminations or lay-offs with details of anticipated length of lay-offs.

 The company informed three employees in Oregon of their termination.
 Katie Shyne, Keenan Lopez and Dan Williams were informed that they would be terminated effective December 2, 2019.
+The company informed Annabeth Rose, Director of Operations in Oregon that she would be terminated effective January 15, 2020.

 Kristine Zhang began maternity leave starting November 22, 2019.